xinfab/xinfabmeetingminutes/Minutes/Topics-for-Next-Meeting-7-21.md

 - [ ] print out CNC instructions in English (within 2 weeks)
 - [ ] contact Spencer from Xinchejian
   * Spencer is creating a wiki and is already writing instructions for the CNC
-- [ ] finish writing about the equipment
+- [x] finish writing about the equipment
 - [ ] document safety features for equipment
-- [ ] schedule a date and time to walk Albert through CNC with Lucio on wechat video call
+- [x] schedule a date and time to walk Albert through CNC with Lucio on wechat video call
 - [ ] write internship proposal

 *Lemon & Sean:*
 - [ ] translate Mark's CNC instructions

-*Linnah:*
-- [ ] investigate other business models

 *Unassigned:*
 - [ ] reach out to Xinchejian and ask them about sponsorships